FathimaShahana-N/PathAi-Intern-Assessment/task-1/research.md

 **Gap 4 — The language is wrong for the student they claim to serve**

 Most platforms communicate in formal English — long reports, academic language, career jargon.
-But the students who need guidance most are often in Tier 2 and Tier 3 cities, studying in Malayalam or Hindi, not comfortable reading a 34-page English report.
+But the students who need guidance most are often in smaller towns and districts, studying in Malayalam or Hindi, not comfortable reading a 34-page English report.
-The gap between what is written and what a student can actually understand and act on is enormous.
-A better system would communicate in the student's own language, in plain conversational terms, the way a trusted older person would explain it.
+The gap between what is written and what a student can actually understand and act on is enormous.Honestly, even I find some of these reports hard to read — and I'm comfortable in English.Its better to communicate in the student's own language, in plain conversational terms, the way a trusted older person would explain it.

 **Gap 5 — They treat career guidance as a product, not a conversation**

 Every existing platform is built around a transaction — pay, take the test, get the report.
 There is no relationship.
-There is no back and forth.
+You get your report, close the tab, and that's it.
 The student cannot ask "but what if I'm not good at maths?" or "my parents only want engineering, what do I do?" and get a real answer.
 The system does not listen.
 It only outputs.
 A better system would be genuinely conversational — able to handle the messy, emotional, contradictory reality of a 17-year-old trying to make the most important decision of their life.

 ---